agile-ts/documentation/docs/main/Introduction.md

 // -- myComponent.whatever ------------------------------------------

 // Finally, we bind the just initialized State to our desired UI-Component
 // And wolla, it's reactive.
-Everytime the State mutates the Component gets rerendered const myFirstState = useAgile(MY_FIRST_STATE); // returns value of State ("Hello Stranger!")
+Everytime the State mutates the Component rerenders const myFirstState = useAgile(MY_FIRST_STATE); // returns value of State ("Hello Stranger!")
 ```